Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Main objects and results

-We propose instead a different approach, based on the discrete translation of Theorem~\ref{thm:sktstab}.
+We develop then a different approach, based on the discrete translation of Theorem~\ref{thm:sktstab}.
 This alternative method does not rely on \cite{DDD2019}, so that self-diffusion is not needed in the system.
 The convergence result is obtained by means of a quantitative estimate which bounds the expectation of the $\vertiii{\cdot}_T$-norm of the gap between the stochastic processes and the solution of the SKT system.
 In particular, there are no compactness tools used and the entropy of the system is not needed.
 Convergence is then guaranteed only with a quadratic number of individuals per site.
 This corresponds to the expected scaling for having local control of the stochastic process by its semi-discrete approximation, since beyond this scaling quadratic variations do not vanish.
-The main disadvantage of this new method is that, like for Theorem~\ref{thm:sktstab}, it works only in a perturbative setting: it needs the existence of a small regular solution.
+The main disadvantage of this new method is that, like for Theorem~\ref{thm:sktstab}, it needs the existence of a bounded solution satisfying condition \eqref{ineq:small}.

 In order to state the following result, we need to introduce, for any integer $M\geq 1$, the discretization of the flat (one dimensional) torus $\T$